percona/pmm-doc/docs/setting-up/server/ha.md

 ## PMM on Kubernetes

 PMM could be deployed on Kubernetes via [Helm](helm.md) chart.
-This chart uses StatefulSet...
+This chart uses StatefulSet.

 ## Pacemaker